 |Quarter||Application Open||Priority Deadline||Final Deadline|

-- Applicants for whom English is not first language must present score for TOEFL as published in Loma Linda University Catalog
+- Applicants for whom English is not first language must present score for TOEFL as published in the current edition of the Loma Linda University Catalog

 - Applicants who are not U.S. citizens or permanent residents must provide valid student visa